 1a) The authors state: "An intriguing possibility, suggested by data from experiments on Aplysia sensorimotor cocultures (Rajasethupathy et al., 2012), is that PSI during training obstructs DNA methylation required for memory consolidation.
 To test this possibility, we performed experiments in which the DNA methyltransferase (DNMT) inhibitor RG108 was injected into animals just before the onset of 5X training."
 As emphasized in the original review, neither the results of Rajasethupathy and colleagues nor the interpretation those authors presented suggested that protein synthesis is upstream of DNA methylation.
 It would be misleading to reference their paper in this context.

 1b) The concept that DNA methylation provides a persistent molecular memory mechanism that survives posttraining inhibition of protein synthesis is exciting and is effectively tested by the authors' new experiments.
 However, none of their experiments directly tested whether PSI during training affects DNA methylation.
 Without direct data, whether the early protein synthesis (during training) and the DNA methylation are upstream or downstream of one another or whether they function in parallel is not clear.
-While there are arguments to suggest that immediate protein synthesis is upstream and later (15
+While there are arguments to suggest that immediate protein synthesis is upstream and later (15<minutes) synthesis is downstream, it is important to clearly acknowledge and state this existing ambiguity.

 2) "Our results indicate that proteins synthesized during training (early protein synthesis) play a special, heretofore unsuspected, role in the consolidation of LTM."
 This is a bit of an overstatement and does not clarify exactly what is unsuspected (the priming function?).
 The early phase of protein synthesis has long been understood to be essential for memory consolidation.
 Certainly, Barzilai et al. (1989) suggested that the early wave of protein synthesis reflected expression of immediate early genes, including transcription factors that would initiate expression of genes critical for synaptic plasticity and learning.
 C/EBP is one such immediate early gene transcription factor in both Aplysia and mammals.
 It is important to put the priming mechanism that the authors identify into the context of immediate early gene expression.
 One mechanism suggested by Rajasethupathy et al. 2012 is that DNA methylation inhibits expression of CREB2, a suppressor of memory formation.
 With CREB2 expression reduced, initiation of the CREB-dependent transcription of immediate early genes, including transcription factors, can be enhanced.
 It is likely that the expression of these transcription factors represents the first wave of protein synthesis, which is sensitive to protein synthesis inhibitors during the training protocol.
 Rajasethupathy should be cited and this section of the manuscript clarified.https://doi.org/10.7554/eLife.18299.013